Long-term Planning or Short-term “Hammering”?

 by Subomi Plumptre

-One of the greatest investment lessons I have imbibed, is the value of long-term thinking.
+One of the greatest investment lessons I have imbibed is the value of long-term thinking.
 If you want to create enduring wealth, think in 5-year, 10-year or even 15-year horizons.
-Don’t be fixated on immediate returns alone.
+Don’t focus only on immediate returns.

 Imagine if parents hadn’t held on to land or stocks for decades.
-What would the value of their kids’ inheritance be?
+How much would their kids’ inheritance be worth today?

-I’m currently reviewing a portfolio that I began years ago, and am astounded at the value.
-It goes beyond the compound growth.
-There’s more.
-Because of a long-term attitude, I became aware of many opportunities that I would have missed, if I was mesmerised by immediate returns.
-Knowing what I know now, as a young employee with a steady income, I should have invested much earlier.
+I’m currently reviewing a portfolio I began years ago, and the value astounds me.
+It’s more than just compound growth.
+Because I embraced a long-term attitude, I discovered many opportunities I would have missed if I had focused only on immediate gains.
+Knowing what I know now, as a young employee with a steady income, I should have started investing much earlier.

-Please consider starting a portfolio in the first few years of your career or business.
-In five years, your portfolio would’ve grown to the point where you can take advantage of things you’ve always dreamed of.
-You can take a break from your job to try a new business idea.
-You can afford to go for a Master’s Degree or to get married.
+Please start building a portfolio in the first few years of your career or business.
+In five years, your portfolio could grow enough for you to pursue the dreams you’ve always had.
+You could take a break from work to start a new business.
+You could afford to go for a Master’s Degree or get married.
 You will have choices.

 During my investment course, I teach a class that helps people to create healthy long-term portfolios.
 I also provide shorter term options.
 You should check out my course curriculum.

 To create enduring wealth, think long-term.
 Don't be fixated on immediate returns alone.
-Click To Tweet Please start an investment portfolio in the first few years of your career or business.
-Click To Tweet
+Share on X Please start an investment portfolio in the first few years of your career or business.
+Share on X